-Most people probably realize that bulking can make you real fat, real fast.
-You cannot expect to gain 10 lbs of muscle in a month, regardless of how advanced your training routine is.
-If you are gaining that much, you are either not natural or just praying to the Lard Demons way too often.
+Most people with a positive IQ probably realize that bulking can make you real fat real fast.
+You cannot expect to build 10lbs of muscle in a month regardless of how advanced your training routine is.
+If you are gaining that much, you are either not natural or simply praying to the Lord of the Lard way too often.

-Of course, the mainstream bodybuilding media and gurus will rarely tell you this.
-For them it’s better if you continue to believe in scams such as eating big to get big.
-If you just get fat from similar approach, there’s always a back door for those bozos – poor genetics and/or training.
+Of course, the mainstream bodybuilding media will rarely tell you this.
+For them, it’s better if you continue to believe in scams such as eating big to get big.
+When you get fat, they just use the classic back door – poor genetics and/or training.

 WHAT IS SLOW BULKING?

 When people do a slow bulk, they usually aim for 1-3 pounds a month.
-This approach is certainly better than getting as big (fat) as possible in the shortest period of time, but it still does not guarantee actual progress.
+This approach is certainly better than getting as big (fat) as possible in the shortest period of time, but it does not guarantee actual lean progress either.

 Jimmy, the natural bodybuilder, decides to bulk up.
-He logs online and after a long research comes to the conclusion that he wants to be lean and protecting his currently visible abs is a priority.
+He logs online and after a long research concludes that he wants to remain lean during the mass construction phase.
 The choice is clear – slow bulking is in order.

 Jimmy does a slow bulk and gains 15 pounds in 10 months.
-Sadly, despite being extra careful and patient most of the gained weight is still fat, and Jimmy’s six pack abs are once again sabotaged.
-His waist is 3 inches bigger now.
+Sadly, despite being extra careful and patient, most of the gained weight is still fat.
+Jimmy’s six pack abs are once again sabotaged.
+His waist is 3 inches bigger.
 It sucks.

-At this point Jimmy’s love for his lost visible abs overshadows everything and he decides to cut in order to resurrect his ripped stomach.
-Ironically, by the time the resurrection is complete, Jimmy is back to his previous bodyweight from 10 months ago before the slow bulk was started.
+Jimmy’s love for his lost visible abs overshadows everything, and he decides to cut in order to resurrect his ripped stomach.
+Ironically, by the time the resurrection is complete, Jimmy is back to his previous bodyweight from 10 months ago before the slow bulk.

-If your training routine is poorly designed and does not have a built-in progression mechanism, such as cycling your weights to get stronger, it may be the reason for similar failed bulking attempts.
-When there is not enough stimulus, the body has no reason to grow and doesn’t.
-Consequently, the extra nutrition is stored as fat.
-This would be the case regardless of bulking speed.
+If your training routine is badly designed and does not have a built-in progression mechanism, such as cycling, it may be the reason for the failed bulking attempts.
+When there is not enough stimulus, the body has no reason to grow.
+Consequently, the extra nutrition is stored as fat regardless of the bulking speed.

 2. You have already reached your genetic potential

-At the end of the day, slow bulking is better than the fast version because you are less likely to become a fat big.
-This, however, does not make slow bulking more anabolic or anything like that.
+At the end of the day, slow bulking is better than the fast version because you are less likely to become a pig.
+However, this does not make slow bulking more anabolic or capable of overcoming the natural limitations.

-If you are just starting out, slow to medium bulking is recommended to avoid unwanted fat gains as much as possible.
+If you are just starting out, slow to medium bulking is recommended to avoid unwanted fat gains.

 If you have been training hard for a few years already, the following holds true: